sallahda/realtime-election/README.md

 - **Python**: Make sure Python 3.9 or later is installed.
 - **Docker**: Docker and Docker Compose need to be installed on your machine.

+  ## Components

+- **main.py**: This script creates the required tables in PostgreSQL (candidates, voters, and votes), sets up the Kafka topic, and creates a copy of the votes table in the Kafka topic.
+It also includes logic to consume votes from the Kafka topic and produce data to `voters_topic` on Kafka.
+- **voting.py**: This script contains the logic to consume votes from the `voters_topic` on Kafka, generate voting data, and produce data to `votes_topic` on Kafka.
+- **spark-streaming.py**: This script consumes votes from the `votes_topic` on Kafka, enriches the data with information from PostgreSQL, aggregates the votes, and produces the aggregated data to specific topics on Kafka.
+- **streamlit-app.py**: This script consumes the aggregated voting data from the Kafka topic and PostgreSQL and displays the voting data in real-time using Streamlit.

 ## Installation

 1. Clone the repository: